1952 Pittsburgh Pirates season: A season to forget

 The second half soon resembled the first with a 2–11 stretch in mid-July.
 They were mathematically eliminated from pennant contention on August 6 with more than six weeks left to play.
 In early August, Pittsburgh called up 20-year-old pitcher Ron Necciai from the minors.
 Necciai had pitched a legendary 27-strikeout game in the minors but gave up five runs in his first inning in the majors.
 Necciai not only finished the season with poor numbers but also injured his arm and never again pitched in the majors.
 Branch Rickey's youth movement, derided as "Operation Peach Fuzz", continued unabated.
 On August 20, the average age of Pittsburgh's starting lineup was only 23 with Kiner and Garagiola being the only non-rookies.
 On September 5, pitcher Bill Bell made his major league debut at age 18.
 Including Bell, seven of the eight youngest players in the National League in 1952 were Pittsburgh Pirates.
 The "Rickey Dinks", as they were sometimes called, were not only young but small.
 In one game, the entire infield was less than six feet tall.

-The Pirates difficulties reached off the field as well.
-Ralph Kiner, enduring his worst season to-date, received a death threat in an attempt to extort $6,200.
+The Pirate's difficulties reached off the field as well.
+Ralph Kiner, enduring his worst season to date, received a death threat in an attempt to extort $6,200.
 Rather than pay, he contacted the authorities and was kept under guard for a time.
 Financially, Pittsburgh's attendance was the lowest since World War II, falling more than 30% short of the one million budgeted.
 Branch Rickey sometimes saved money by sending only 21 players on road trips.
 The final losses for the franchise, including minor leagues and bonuses, were $800,000.

 Billy Meyer resigned as manager on September 27, the second-to-last day of the season.